MoserMichael/python-obj-system/gen-iterator.md

 __Result:__

 ```
+>> (generator) The generator instance is in running state, while it is computing the next value that will be returned by the yield statement
+>> (generator) inspect.getgeneratorstate(range_generator): GEN_RUNNING
 >> (generator) before yield from_val: 11
 >> return value of next(range_generator): 11
 ```

 When the generator function is exiting: a StopIteration exception is raised.
-I was surprised, that python is using exceptions, as art of regular control flow!
+I was surprised, that python is using exceptions, as part of regular control flow!
 But it makes sence: raising an exception is different, and can't be confused with returning a regular return value

 __Source:__